senixcode/senixcode/README.md

-### I'm Luis Sundar Romero Jimenez,✨ developer full stak ✨
+### I'm Luis Sundar Romero,✨ developer full stak ✨
 <!--

 **senixcode/senixcode** is a  _special_ repository because its `README.md` (this file) appears on your GitHub profile.